andrew/ultimate-awesome/README.md

 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [awesome-tw-openagri](https://github.com/g0v/awesome-tw-openagri) - 整理農業開放資料相關資源與專案.
 - [awesome-nodejs-tools](https://github.com/geekyahmed/awesome-nodejs-tools) - A collection of awesome Node.js tools for developers.
-- [awesome-education-llm](https://github.com/geralt-targaryen/awesome-education-llm) - A curated list of LLM researches and applications in education.
 - [Awesome-Phoenix-Education](https://github.com/hsavit1/Awesome-Phoenix-Education) - You will learn the Phoenix Framework (or your money back).
 - [awesome-openbudget](https://github.com/infoculture/awesome-openbudget) - Awesome open budget list (russian lang).
 - [awesome-foss-android-apps](https://github.com/ivon852/awesome-foss-android-apps) - Awesome FOSS Android Apps list (Traditional Chinese).